Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 <br/>

-The goal with this site to show my friends and family my progress in learning full stack web development and to expand my professional network.
-At first I planned to make a portfolio page but later decided against it because I think the portfolio will be more useful when I have more information to present on the page.
+The goal with this site to show my friends and family my progress in learning full stack web development.
+At first I planned to make a portfolio page but later decided against it because I think the portfolio will be more useful when I have more information to present and greater knowlage when it comes to for example javascript.

 <br/>